The next section “Configuration” shows all available options to configure the server.

 When Swiftfire is started, nothing much will seem to happen… after all, it is a server.
 Just point a browser to: “localhost:6678/serveradmin” and hit return.

 Next you will be greeted with a spartan setup screen that asks you to setup an administrator account and to point the root for the administration site to the ‘sfadmin’ directory that is included in the distribution.
-After submitting, reload the screen and the server admin setup pages show themselves.
+After submitting, and if the root for sfadmin was correct, the server admin setup pages show themselves.

 Adding and enabling domain